UltraEngine/Documentation/CPP/Widget_DoubleClick.md

-# Widget::DoubleClick (protected)
+# Widget::DoubleClick

-This method is called when a mouse button is clicked twice in rapid succession
+This method is called when a mouse button is clicked twice in rapid succession.

+This is a protected method.
+It can only be used by declaring it in a custom widget.

 ## Syntax